YangCatalog/backend/recovery/README.md

 ## [recovery.py](https://github.com/YangCatalog/backend/blob/master/recovery/recovery.py)

-This script is called with the `--save` option by the cronjob every day, and with the `--load` option on every docker-compose rebuilding by the `yc-api-recovery` container.
+This script is called with the `--save` option by cron every day, and with the `--load` option on every docker-compose rebuilding by the `yc-api-recovery` container.

 1. Saving modules